 Top 10 Reasons to Plant Pansies

-This fall has been unseasonably warm, around 10 degrees warmer than our usual average temperatures and we are feeling it!
-Despite the warm temperatures, it’s time to think about fall color, specifically pansies, violas and panolas.
+With cooler weather finally here and summer annuals looking a little worn from the recent frosts, it’s time to think about fall color, specifically pansies, violas and panolas.
 Never planted fall color before?
 Here are the top 10 reasons to plant pansies this year!

 1 Plant now and enjoy easy care, blooming color throughout fall, winter and early spring.

 2 There are great color options to choose from; a little something for everyone!
 Blue, white, red, yellow, purple, orange… and of course, there are all the mixes and different wing colors!

 3 Pansies have large, eye-catch blooms that don’t require deadheading (although deadheading will lead to more profuse flowering).

 4 Violas are the smaller bloomed cousins of pansies.
 Despite the more diminutive bloom size, they often provide a more dramatic display than pansies, especially in the spring.

 5 Panolas offer the best of both worlds, with a bloom size in between that of a pansy and a viola.
 The Nature series are hybrids offering the best of both worlds too!

 6 Pansies, violas and panolas work well both planted in the ground and in containers.